newamericafoundation/teddy/README.md

 1. Define all chartIDs that will be referenced in wagtail inside [webpack.config.js](https://github.com/newamerica-graphics/data-viz-boilerplate/blob/master/webpack.config.js#L29)
 2. Build your graphic any way you like
 3. Inside `src/index.js` define initialization functions for each graphic.
-It may look somethings like this:
+It may look something like this:

 ```js
 var settings = {